sreyashic/Learning/README.md

 # Learning
-This repository is used to practice various technologies I learn
+This repository is used to practice various technologies Sreyashi will learn